-If you’re looking for a tasty make ahead breakfast, you’re going to love this healthy carrot cake baked oatmeal!
-This breakfast carrot cake is made with pineapple, coconut and walnuts for a sweet and satisfying breakfast that’s perfect for a crowd.
-Simple to make, it’s light and moist, and always a winner! {Gluten-free, dairy-free-friendly & vegetarian}
+If you’re looking for a tasty make ahead breakfast, you’re going to love these baked carrot cake oatmeal bars!
+These healthy bars are made with wholesome ingredients like pineapple, coconut and walnuts for a satisfying and sweet breakfast that’s perfect for a crowd.
+Simple to make, they’re light, moist, and always a winner! {Gluten-free, dairy-free-friendly & vegetarian}

 Table of Contents

-- Make ahead: Make up a batch of this baked oatmeal on the weekend and enjoy it throughout the week.
-It’s freezer-friendly too!
+- Make ahead: Make up a batch of these bars on the weekend and enjoy them throughout the week.
+They’re freezer-friendly too!

-- Healthy: This carrot cake oatmeal bake is a great nutritious breakfast option.
-Loaded with fibre, healthy fats, vitamins and minerals, this is one breakfast you can feel great about eating!
+- Healthy: These healthy carrot cake bars are a great nutritious breakfast option.
+Loaded with fiber-rich whole grains, healthy fats, and plenty of vitamins and minerals, this is one breakfast you can feel great about eating!

 - Easy: You only need a few simple ingredients to make this recipe and everything gets mixed together in one bowl before it gets baked in the oven.
 The end result?
 Breakfast for days!